Quick Facts

-My husband and I visited a number of waterfalls when we visited Wales in May 2018.
-Some of the falls we found on a strenuous 8 mile hike.
+My husband and I visited several waterfalls when we visited Wales in May 2018.
+Some of the falls we found on a strenuous 8-mile hike.
 Others, like Aberdulais Falls, were rather easy to visit.
-I think we did pass the parking lot and realized that we needed to turn around.
+The only complication might have been finding the parking area…I think we passed the parking lot and realized that we needed to turn around.

-We stayed in Neath as there were waterfalls nearby and Brecon Beacons National Park isn’t terribly far away.
+We stayed in Neath as there were waterfalls nearby, and Brecon Beacons National Park isn’t terribly far away.
 Aberdulais Falls is the closest waterfall to Neath that we visited.
 Once you find the parking area, there is an entrance fee to enter the park.
-It is part of the National Trust and there is a nice café and gift shop.
+It is part of the National Trust, and there is a nice café and gift shop.
 There is also a lot of history at Aberdulais Falls, as I believe the waterfall was used as a source of hydroelectric power/milling.

 - From Swansea or Neath, hop on the A465 heading northeast.